INVESTMENT APPROACH

 We nurture strategic stakeholder relationships through regular engagements and collaboration on relevant matters.

-Our investment criteria guide our capital allocation decisions in relation to our existing divisions and any new businesses.
-While we are sector agnostic in terms of new businesses, we prefer to focus on areas where we can leverage our competitive strengths, which are predominantly in manufacturing and related areas.
+Our investment criteria guide our capital allocation decisions in relation to our divisions and potential new businesses.
+While we are sector agnostic in terms of new businesses, we prefer to focus on areas where we can leverage our competitive strengths, predominantly in manufacturing, logistics and related areas.

 Market leadership and growth